Night buses in London: N16

 Route N16 commenced operating on 19 January 1991 between Edgware bus station and Victoria bus station via Trafalgar Square.
 In October 2002 it was rerouted away from Trafalgar Square to run direct from Marble Arch via Park Lane to Victoria.
 It has been operated by Metroline since the start of service.

-On 23 November 2022, it was announced that route N16 would be renumbered as N32 following a consultation that suggested it would be withdrawn, with links being retained by the proposed new route N32 between Edgware and Oxford Circus.
-This change will be implemented by the end of 2023.
+On 23 November 2022, it was announced that route N16 would be renumbered as N32 following a successful consultation, due to the re-routing of the daytime route 16.
+This change was implemented on 29 April 2023.